 Got a bad cold?
 Think Twice about Going

-If you catch a cold after arriving at Tibet, you’d better stay at lower-altitude cities where there are better hospitals, such as Lhasa and Nyingchi.
-You can spend several days for recovery and acclimatization.
+If you catch a cold after arriving in Tibet, you’d better stay in lower-altitude cities where there are better hospitals, such as Lhasa and Nyingchi.
+You can spend several days recovering and acclimatization.
 Usually, you don’t have to worry too much about it because your body will gradually acclimate to the plateau and then heal itself with the help of right treatment.
-You are suggested to bring some your own medicines for emergency use, such as Ibuprofen and Aspirin.
+You are suggested to bring some of your own medicines for emergency use, such as Ibuprofen and Aspirin.
 Just don’t push your body too hard.
 Leave your body enough days for the recovery and acclimatization while in Tibet.

 Travel from Lower Altitudes to Higher Altitudes – Itinerary Planning Tips

 When you are planning an itinerary, you have to put the altitude factor into consideration.
 You are suggested to travel lower altitude places first, then gradually extend your trip to higher places, which will be very helpful for avoiding High Altitude Sickness.
 It is very common that one suffers from High Altitude Sickness in Lhasa, but feels nothing about the high altitude when he/she gets to the Everest Base Camp which has an altitude of 5200 meters.
 Because he/she will have to spend several days for acclimation.

 Lower Altitude Destinations